klieret/ray-tune-slurm-demo/README.md

 > Experimental repository.

 > **Warning**
-> Testing has now mostly switched over to [the actual use case](github.com/klieret/gnn_tracking_experiments).
+> Development has now mostly switched over to [the actual use case](github.com/klieret/gnn_tracking_experiments).
 See
 > scripts there or PM me for more information.

 ## 📝 Description

+Running hyperparameter optimization with the following stack of tools:

-Testing ray tune with hyperopt and reporting to mlflow/wandb with slurm batch submission on the the Princeton tigergpu cluster.
+* Ray tune as parent framework and to start jobs with SLURM (on the Princeton `tigergpu` cluster)
+* Optuna to suggest the hyperaprameters
+* Wandb to log and visualize the results

 ## 📦 Installation

-Use the conda environment `pip` install the package.
+Use the conda environment, then `pip` install the package.

 ## 🔥 Running it!